MicroEJ/docs/VEEPortingGuide/uiReleaseNotes.rst

 +----------------+-----------------+

-The following table describes the compatibility versions between the C module and the VG-Lite libraries (officially supported):
+The following table describes the version compatibility between the C module and the VG-Lite libraries (officially supported):

 +----------------+---------------------------+
 | C Module Range | VG-Lite Libraries Range   |